Old Spice: "The Man Your Man Could Smell Like" and viral campaigns

+In 2013, the Old Spice Scratch 'N Sniff banner ad campaign promised to let visitors "smell the Internet": people could provide their contact information and receive a sniffable banner in the mail.
+This campaign was designed by Wieden+Kennedy to launch the Wolfthorn line.

 The commercial "Momsong" became popular in 2014 as a part of the brand's "Smellcome to Manhood" campaign.

 In early 2016, Old Spice introduced a new brand character, the Legendary Man, with two TV commercials, "Rocket Car" and "Whale", to launch the Hardest Working Collection.
 Old Spice also launched a series of digital infomercials with Canadian actor Steven Ogg.
 Later in 2016, the brand introduced two additional Old Spice characters, actors Thomas Beaudoin and Alberto Cardenas, in an advertising campaign for the Red Zone product collection.

+In 2019, Old Spice named actor, comedian, and writer Deon Cole as its global brand ambassador for its five-piece line.
+In January 2020, Old Spice brought back their viral 2010 campaign "Smell Like a Man, Man" to celebrate the tenth anniversary of the original commercial, and worked with Wieden + Kennedy once again for the reboot.